-Red and orange dots mean that the pollution at that site is breaking the national and EU limits for air pollution – specifically, for the average measurement of nitrogen dioxide.
-Yellow means the site is below the limit, but the locations are at risk of breaking the rule and so should be monitored.
+Red and black dots mean that the pollution at that site is breaking the national and EU limits for air pollution – specifically, for the annual average measurement of nitrogen dioxide.
+Green means the site is below the limit, but the locations are at risk of breaking the rule and so should be monitored.
 Overall, more than five deaths a week in Bristol are linked to air pollution.
 This number would decrease if our air pollution levels were lower.

 Air pollution is caused by a combination of factors.
-The first is how much air pollution is being emitted: how busy is the road.
+The first is how much air pollution is being emitted: how busy is the road or are there other sources nearby.
 However, the level of air pollution also depends on how much the air is circulated or where the wind takes polluted air.
-So higher, windier places will tend to have less pollution, but low-lying places like Bedminster may have worse pollution.
+So higher, windier places will tend to have less pollution, but low-lying places like Bedminster, or valleys may have worse pollution.

-The main cause of air pollution in Bristol is traffic, especially diesel engines.
-In recent research on Bristol specifically (see p.105 of this document) it was found that 40% of Bristol’s nitrogen dioxide emissions are from diesel cars.
+The main cause of air pollution in Bristol – and most urban areas in the UK – is traffic, especially diesel engines.
+In recent research on Bristol specifically (see p.105 of this document) it was found that 40% of Bristol’s nitrogen dioxide emissions in the centre are from diesel cars.
 Buses and coaches cause 23% of emissions.
 Diesel LGV (light goods vehicles like delivery vans) cause 22% and HGV (big lorries) cause 11%.
-Even though bigger vehicles may use more fuel, their engines are required to meet tougher standards and there are fewer of them.
+Even though bigger vehicles may use more fuel, their engines are required to meet tougher standards and there are fewer of them on our roads.

-The council decide where to locate the monitors.
-They are not evenly spread across the city because the council concentrate them where two conditions apply: areas where they know we risk breaking the nitrogen dioxide limits; and near to where people are living.
+The council decides where to locate the monitors.
+They are not evenly spread across the city or region because it is more efficienty to concentrate them where two conditions apply: areas where they know we risk breaking the nitrogen dioxide limits; and near to where people are living.
 This means the sites are targeted at main roads and busy central areas, or where there have been concerns about hotspots.